Intro

 For example, if you have a reflex for space, you take appropriate space – saying you need some time and sharing when you’ll be back.

-On the other side, if you desire more connection, request it, and share how not getting it makes you feel.
-Don’t demand connection or else it will have the opposite effect.
+Conversely, if you desire more connection, request it and share how not getting it makes you feel.
+Don’t demand connection, or it will have the opposite effect.

 Repair